 The AZA Standards for Elephant Management and Care set requirements for space requirements, enclosure design, nutrition, reproduction, enrichment, and veterinary care to give elephants a quality living environment.
 The standards, which became mandatory in 2006, were developed in consultation with zoo elephant experts, as well as field researchers and animal welfare advocates.
 AZA's standards go far beyond what is required by the United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) or state regulatory agencies and AZA-accredited zoos typically exceed them to provide superior elephant care and management practices.

 AZA standards continually undergo review and change because there is much that scientists are still learning about zoo elephant management and care.
-AZA and its accredited institutions are committed to establishing research priorities, supporting research studies, and continuously improving these Standards based on what is learned.
+AZA and its accredited facilities are committed to establishing research priorities, supporting research studies, and continuously improving these Standards based on what is learned.
 To meet these goals, the AZA Elephant Taxonomic Advisory Group and Elephant Species Survival Plan® Programs have developed a master plan that continues to augment ex situ elephant care and management practices and expand AZA contributions towards in situ elephant conservation in Africa and Asia.

 The elephant conservation missions of AZA-accredited zoos encompass a wide range of activities, including conservation education, research, development of relevant technologies, professional training, habitat restoration, ecotourism, community-based conservation, the direct support of national parks and equivalent reserves, and fund-raising to support these initiatives.